Joe Garagiola: Honors

 For his work, he was honored by tribal leaders with the nickname "Awesome Fox" and today his name can be seen on The Joe Garagiola Learning Center and Awesome Fox Field at the mission school.

 Personal life

 Garagiola married Audrie Ross, the organist at the Cardinals' ballpark in St. Louis, in 1949; their two sons later had an association with baseball.
 Joe Jr., was the general manager for the Arizona Diamondbacks, and later senior vice president of baseball operations for Major League Baseball.
-His other son Steve is a retired broadcast journalist as well, serving as a reporter and anchor for WDIV-TV, the NBC affiliate in Detroit.
+His other son Steve is a retired broadcast journalist as well; he served as a reporter and anchor for WDIV-TV, the NBC affiliate in Detroit.
 His daughter, Gina, has also worked in TV news, as a field reporter for Phoenix television station KTVK, and is now a freelance writer.
 Garagiola Sr. had eight grandchildren.
 One of those grandchildren, Chris, was named the radio play-by-play announcer for the Diamondbacks in December 2023.